awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 AWS defines [global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys), a set of policy conditions keys for all AWS services that use IAM for access control\.
 You can use global condition keys in AWS KMS key policies and IAM policies\.

-For example, you can use the [aws:PrincipalArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalarn) global condition key to allow access to a customer master key \(CMK\) only when the principal in the request is represented by the Amazon Resource Name \(ARN\) in the condition key value\.
-To support [attribute\-based access control](abac.md) \(ABAC\) in AWS KMS, you can use the [aws:ResourceTag/*tag\-key*](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-resourcetag) global condition key in an IAM policy to allow access to CMKs with a particular tag\.
+For example, you can use the [aws:PrincipalArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalarn) global condition key to allow access to a AWS KMS key \(KMS key\) only when the principal in the request is represented by the Amazon Resource Name \(ARN\) in the condition key value\.
+To support [attribute\-based access control](abac.md) \(ABAC\) in AWS KMS, you can use the [aws:ResourceTag/*tag\-key*](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-resourcetag) global condition key in an IAM policy to allow access to KMS keys with a particular tag\.

 AWS KMS supports all AWS global condition keys except for the following ones:
 + [aws:SourceAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount)